pingswept/design-for-fab/content/logistics/projects.md

 # P5: Element of a 20ish-piece kinetic art installation

-Build a 300 mm x 450 mm panel that has the following characteristics:
+With a partner of your choosing, build a 300 mm x 450 mm panel that has the following characteristics:

 1.  it looks cool when viewed from one side,
 2.  it connects to a shaft in one corner that, when slowly rotated with a torque of less than 0.1 Nm, makes its appearance change through purely mechanical means,